TMJ Headaches Riverhead, Roslyn and Nesconset, NY

 Orthodontics

-Orthodontics is a helpful tool to alleviate some TMJ symptoms including headaches.
+We may recommend orthodontics for some patients with TMJ headaches.
 We may recommend Invisalign to reposition your teeth and realign the bite.
 Clear aligners are a great treatment to discreetly pull teeth into proper alignment.
-By correcting misaligned teeth, we are balance the bite and decreasing the strain and stress that teeth grinding places on the jaw joint.
+We can balance your bite and correct misaligned teeth.
+A balanced bite can reduce the strain and stress that teeth grinding places on the jaw joint.

-Orthodontic treatment can also improve the muscular balance and mechanics of the jaw, which can reduce muscle pain and headaches.
-Additionally, braces and aligners can help with bruxism by allowing you to keep your teeth apart in a comfortable and relaxed position.
+Orthodontic treatment can also improve the muscular balance and mechanics of the jaw to reduce muscle pain and headaches.
+Braces and aligners can also help by creating a more balanced bite.

 Conservative Management

-Lifestyle changes, self-care techniques, and non-invasive therapies are also very common for treating and alleviating frequent headaches.
+Lifestyle changes, self-care techniques, and non-invasive therapies are also very common for treating chronic headaches.
+You can follow these lifestyle changes:

-• Avoiding hard or chewy foods that can put strain on your jaw joint.
+• Avoid hard or chewy foods that can put strain on your jaw joint.

-• Practicing stress reduction techniques to minimize teeth clenching or grinding.
+• Practice stress reduction techniques to minimize teeth clenching or grinding.

-• Maintaining good posture to alleviate strain on your neck and jaw muscles.
+• Maintain good posture to reduce strain on your neck and jaw muscles.

 Request a TMJ Disorder Evaluation Today